alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [ADMozaicCollectionViewLayout](https://github.com/Antondomashnev/ADMozaicCollectionViewLayout) - ADMozaicCollectionViewLayout is yet another UICollectionViewLayout subclass that implements "brick" or "mozaic" layout.
+* [AlignedCollectionViewFlowLayout](https://github.com/mischa-hildebrand/AlignedCollectionViewFlowLayout) - A collection view layout that gives you control over the horizontal and vertical alignment of the cells.
 * [AnimatedCollectionViewLayout](https://github.com/KelvinJin/AnimatedCollectionViewLayout) - A UICollectionViewLayout subclass that adds custom transitions/animations to the UICollectionView without effecting your existing code.
 * [AppleNews-CollectionView](https://github.com/mhlangagc/AppleNews-CollectionView) - An example on how to use nested Collection Views through implementing the Apple News App Collection View Layout.
 * [appstore-clone](https://github.com/phillfarrugia/appstore-clone) - An experimental clone of the new iOS 11 App Store app.